UWOrbital/OBC-firmware/README.md

  *
  * @param num1 - The first number to add.
  * @param num2 - The second number to add.
- * @return uint8_t - Returns the sum of of the two numbers.
+ * @return uint8_t - Returns the sum of the two numbers.
  */
 uint8_t addNumbers(uint8_t num1, uint8_t num2);
 ```